TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/08 - Photon exciting an Electron in a Semiconductor(or Insulator).md

 This can be seen by the vertical line in the first figure, where the electron transitions vertically in k-space without changing its momentum(since the momentum is given by the vertical lines).
 Using the conservation of momentum, we can simplify the matrix element expression:
 $$ M_{fi} = \frac{1}{V} \int \mu_f^*(\vec{r}) e \vec{r} \cdot \vec{E_0} \mu_i(\vec{r}) d \vec{r} $$
-Depending on the symmetry properties of the initial and final states, this integral may be zero
+Depending on the symmetry properties of the initial and final states, this integral may be zero or non-zero.
+If the integral is non-zero, it indicates that the transition is allowed, and the electron can absorb the photon and move from the valence band to the conduction band.
+This defines the selection rules for optical transitions in direct bandgap semiconductors.
+For example in the harmonic oscillator model, transitions are allowed between states closed by one energy level.
+It depends on the symmetry of the wavefunctions.
+In the visible light range(optical frequencies), the photon momentum $\hbar \vec{k}$ is much smaller than the typical electron momentum in the crystal.
+Therefore, we can approximate $\vec{k} \approx 0$ for optical optical transitions.
+Meaning, as we said before, that the electron momentum doesn't change during the interaction with the photon and it has vertical transition in k-space.

 ## References